Jump to a Chapter

 Battery manufacturing machines are heavily influenced by regulatory frameworks because battery production involves chemicals, energy use, and waste management.

-In India, manufacturing equipment deployment is shaped by:
+manufacturing equipment deployment is shaped

 • Advanced Chemistry Cell (ACC) Production-Linked Incentive policy